Home Bathroom Design Bathroom Designs

 Choosing Materials for a Calming Bathroom

 Natural materials carry a sense of permanence that synthetic finishes rarely match.
-Stone surfaces such as travertine, limestone and honed marble bring soft, matte texture that reads as calm rather than clinical.
+Stone surfaces such as travertine, limestone and honed marble bring a soft, matte texture that reads as calm rather than clinical.
 Timber, whether oak, teak or walnut, adds warmth and a tactile quality underfoot and around vanities.
-When pairing the two, keep the palette tight: a single stone tone with one wood species prevents the room from feeling busy.
-For longevity in a wet environment, seal porous stone every twelve to eighteen months and choose timber rated for humidity, such as thermally modified or naturally oily species, to resist warping and mould.
+When pairing the two, keep the palette tight: a single stone tone with one wood species stops the room from feeling busy.

 Lighting Layers That Set the Mood